Did you ever take a moment to consider how good Google has gotten at providing us with instant answers? Remember how SERPs looked fifteen years ago?

 Berners-Lee had a vision for “a web of data that can be processed by machines.”
 This fascinating idea enticed many supporters in the early 2000s but was also fervently criticized for its’ utopian character.

 The history of the Semantic Web has already been well documented.
 Although captivating at first, it did prove to be too idealistic.
-Despite various efforts over the years, the project is unlikely to ever emerge the way it was proposed by Berners-Lee.
+Despite various efforts over the years, the project is unlikely to ever emerge the way Berners-Lee proposed.

 Structured data, however, the technology that was supposed to make the Semantic Web possible, is highly relevant and continues to be applied in new web features.